-- 10.1 If the complainant is unsatisfied with the outcome of the school's complaints procedure, they can refer their complaint to the Department for Education (DfE). - 10.2 The DfE will ensure that the complainant has followed the Trust's Complaints Policy and Procedure. - 10.3 The DfE will check whether the complaint has been dealt with properly by the school.
-The DfE will not overturn a school's decision about a complaint, however, it will look into: - whether there was undue delay, or the school did not comply with its own complaints procedure; - whether the school was in breach of its funding agreement with the secretary of state; - whether the school has failed to comply with any other legal obligation. - 10.4 If the school did not deal with the complaint properly, the school will be asked to re-investigate the complaint.
-If the school's complaints procedure is found to not meet regulations, the school will be asked to correct its procedure accordingly.
-For more information or to refer a complaint, see this-webpage.
+- 9.1 If the complainant is unsatisfied with the outcome of the school's complaints procedure, they can refer their complaint to the Department for Education (DfE).
+The DfE will ensure that the complainant has followed the Trust's Complaints Policy and Procedure. - 9.2 The DfE will check whether the complaint has been dealt with properly by the school.
+The DfE will not overturn a school's decision about a complaint, however, it will look into: - Whether the school has a complaints procedure - Whether the school provided a copy of it's Complaints Procedure when requested - Whether the school allowed its Complaints Procedure to be completed - whether there was an undue delay, or the school did not comply with its own complaints procedure; - whether the school was in breach of its funding agreement with the secretary of state; - whether the school has failed to comply with any other legal obligation.